Is Life Insurance Taxable?

 What Happens if a Beneficiary Dies Before Receiving Inheritance?

 If a beneficiary dies before receiving an inheritance due to be inherited, the inheritance can be redistributed to the other surviving beneficiaries.
-If a clause in the will state that the inheritance should pass to a particular beneficiary in the event of death, the estate would give to such person.
-Moreover, if the deceased’s beneficiary is the deceased’s child and has surviving children, the inheritance can pass onto the children.
+If a clause in the will states that the inheritance should pass to a particular beneficiary in the event of death, the estate would be given to such a person.
+Moreover, if the deceased’s beneficiary is the deceased’s child and has surviving children, the inheritance can be passed onto the children.

-Where Does Life Insurance Money Go if No Beneficiary?
+Where Does Life Insurance Money Go if There is No Beneficiary?

 If an insured individual dies without any listed beneficiary to claim the life insurance money, the death benefit can be paid to the deceased person’s estate.
 The estate comprises all the deceased belongings, including property, investments, and possessions owned.
 If the insurance company pays the death benefits to the deceased estate, the life insurance money may be used to settle any outstanding debt that might have been incurred by the dead.
-The deceased estate may be subject to federal and state taxes and can take a significantly long period for the benefits to be paid to the insured’s family or heir.
+The deceased estate may be subject to federal and state taxes, and it can take significantly longer for the benefits to be paid to the insured’s family or heir.

 Can You Have a Life Insurance Policy Without a Beneficiary?

 Typically, a life insurance policy needs a beneficiary.
-But, possible in some situations to leave a life insurance policy without an heir.
-For example, if the insured and beneficiaries die simultaneously or the beneficiaries die before the insured, and the contingent beneficiary dies or is not found, the life insurance policy leaves without an heir.
+However, it is possible in some situations to leave a life insurance policy without an heir.
+For example, if the insured and beneficiaries die simultaneously or the beneficiaries die before the insured, and the contingent beneficiary dies or is not found, the life insurance policy will leave without an heir.

 Can the Owner of a Life Insurance Policy Change the Beneficiary After the Insured Dies?